bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/intro-protocol.md

 # Introduction to Protocol

 ## Introduction
- Before I talk about details, I'd like to share with you that learning Protocol was such a daunting task.
-Not only it was located at the end of the Swift documentation, but it just felt really foreign to me.
-It sounded scary.
-Of course, it feels natural to use it, so I understand if you are not comfortable with it.
-I just would like to tell you that you might have to watch this video multiple times to get by.
-You might have to read 10 more articles for you to fully get comfortable.
-I really expect you guys to be proactive when you are confused.
-I will do my part which is to explain in the most clear way possible.
-Well, let's get started from the bottom with me.
-Let's go!
+Welcome to Lesson 1 of Protocol Oriented Swift.
+In this lesson, the goal is to master the `protocol` syntax before you take full advantage of what it offers on the table.

 ## Problem
 Problem: Protocols, who are you?

-> Protocol is like a basketball coach.
+> **Analogy:** Protocol is like a basketball coach.
 He/she tells players what to do, but he/she doesn't know how to dunk.

 ### Drawbacks of OOP
+Before implementing protocols, you should be aware of drawbacks from solely relying on OOP.

  1. When you subclass, you have to inherit properties and methods which you may not need.
-Your object becomes unnecessarily bloated.
+The object becomes unnecessarily bloated.
  2. When you make a lot of super classes, it becomes extremely hard to navigate between each class and fix bugs/edit.
  3. Since objects are referencing to the same place in memory, if you make a copy and create a small change its property, it can mess up the rest.
 (Mutability due to reference)